Copyright © Ministry of Health Singapore. All Rights Reserved.

 New parents and couples looking to conceive can benefit from these schemes.

-With the Medisave Maternity Package (MMP), parents can use their Medisave for (i) delivery expenses as well as (ii) pre-delivery medical expenses such as consultations and ultrasound.
-Under the MMP, you may withdraw up to $450 for each day in the hospital, plus $900 for pre-delivery medical expenses and an additional surgical withdrawal limit between $750 and $2,150 depending on the type of delivery procedure you undergo.
+With the MediSave Maternity Package (MMP), parents can use their MediSave for (i) delivery expenses as well as (ii) pre-delivery medical expenses such as consultations and ultrasound.
+Under the MMP, you may withdraw up to $550 per day for the first two days of admission and $400 per day from the third day onwards for each day in the hospital, plus $900 for pre-delivery medical expenses and an additional surgical withdrawal limit between $750 and $2,600 depending on the type of delivery procedure you undergo.

 This grant can help parents defray the costs of their child’s healthcare expenses, such as MediShield Life premiums, and the costs of recommended childhood vaccinations, hospitalisation, and approved outpatient treatments.

 After the grant has been deposited into the child's MediSave account, parents will receive a notification letter to inform them of the deposit.

 Parents of eligible newborns who did not receive the grant can contact

 Baby Bonus – What You Need to Know

 MediShield Life is a mandatory basic health insurance that helps to pay for large hospital bills and selected costly outpatient treatments such as dialysis and chemotherapy for cancer.
 It is basic because it is sized for subsidised treatments in the public hospitals.
 All Singapore Citizen babies are automatically covered by MediShield Life from birth, including those with congenital and neonatal conditions, for life.